Risk Sensitive Portfolio Optimization in a Jump Diffusion Model with Regimes: Model Description

 \end{itemize}

 \end{Definition}

-\begin{Lemma} Under \textbf{(A1)} and with admissible control $u$, (i) the SDE \eqref{eq:pov} has an almost sure unique positive strong solution, (ii) the solution has finite moments of all positive and negative orders, which are also bounded on $[0,T]$ uniformly in $u$. \end{Lemma}
+\begin{Proposition} Under \textbf{(A1)} and with admissible control $u$, (i) the SDE \eqref{eq:pov} has an almost sure unique positive strong solution, (ii) the solution has finite moments of all positive and negative orders, which are also bounded on $[0,T]$ uniformly in $u$. \end{Proposition}